Keyboard shortcuts

 Watch Files

-Cargo Watch is a generic tool you can use to watch your Rust projects and execute commands whenever a file changes.
+cargo-watch is a tool you can use to watch your Rust projects and execute commands whenever a file changes.

 You can install it using Cargo: